Home

 (1853-1909)

-Alford S. McKnight was born on Sept.
-27, 1853 in Fayette County, PA, the son of William and Mahala (Minerd) McKnight
+Alford Swan McKnight was born on Sept.
+27, 1853 in Jefferson Township, Fayette County, PA, the son of William and Mahala (Minerd) McKnight.

-Their children were Nora E. Deck, Emily Ella McKnight and Jesse Minerd McKnight.
+Their three children were Nora E. Deck, Emily Ella McKnight and Jesse Minerd McKnight.

 Like his father and brothers, Alford was a coal miner.